Farheen Gani

 Graduates of the school’s master’s degree program have found employment with organizations like the Alabama Department of Forensic Sciences and Greensboro N.C.
 Police Department.

 To be eligible for admission, students must have a minimum GPA of 3.0 in their undergraduate coursework and complete courses in general chemistry, organic chemistry, biochemistry, physics, and cell biology.
-The program also notes that it is specifically designed to “provide the State of Alabama with high-quality forensic practitioners to work in the State’s forensic laboratory system and to prepare scientists that can also work in the growing private sector for forensic providers.”

 Jacksonville State University’s Department of Criminal Justice and Forensic Investigation offers several programs related to forensic science.
 These include a bachelor of science program in criminal justice, a bachelor of science program in forensic investigation, a master of science program with a major in criminal justice, and an internship program for undergraduates.

 The bachelor of science program in criminal justice comprises 120 credits and has two concentration options in law enforcement and offender rehabilitation.
-The curriculum includes core courses an introduction to criminal justice; criminal law; criminal courts; theories of crime causation; and research methods.
+The curriculum includes core courses such as an introduction to criminal justice; criminal law; criminal courts; theories of crime causation; and research methods.

 The bachelor of science program in forensic investigation comprises two separate tracks in criminal investigations or forensic laboratory/technician.
 This major also consists of 120 credits and includes courses such as an introduction to forensic investigations; criminalistics; criminal investigations; forensic documentation; homicide investigations; crime scene processing; evidence; trace evidence; and medicolegal death investigation.